 Hot Water Bath Method

-You can use a pot on the stove, hot water from a tea kettle into a dish, or even use an electric skillet like I do.
-The skillet allows me to fully submerge large parts and is able to heat the water fairly quickly.
+You can use a pot on the stove, hot water from a kettle into a dish, or even use an electric skillet as I do.
+The skillet allows me to submerge large parts fully and can heat the water fairly quickly.

-So you are probably wondering… why go through all this hassle?
+So you are probably wondering why go through all this hassle?
 Why not print the shape I wanted to begin with?
-Well, what if I told you that this would save you time, money, and filament.. while also strengthening your parts.
+Well, what if I told you that this would save you time, money, and filament.. while also strengthening your 3D printed parts?
 Buckle up and prepare to be amazed!

 The Draw Backs

-The only downside to this design method is that parts are not ready directly from the print bed, they require post processing with either of the methods that I described above.
-I’ve also noticed that too hot of temperatures can affect the 3D printed parts color and finish.
-It would be best to try this on a scrap piece before you dedicate an important print job to this.
+The only downside to this design method is that parts are not ready directly from the print bed; they require post-processing with either of the techniques that I described above.
+I’ve also noticed that too hot of temperatures can affect the 3D printed parts colour and finish.
+It would be best to try this on a scrap piece before you dedicate an essential print job to this.

-So, today you’ve learned what thermoforming is, what it’s good for, and some of it’s drawbacks.
-It’s up to you to either wipe your brain of the last 5-10 minutes or thermoform a 3D printed part……right…… now.
+So, today you’ve learned what Thermoforming is, what it’s suitable for, and some of its drawbacks.
+It’s up to you to either wipe your brain of the last 5-10 minutes or thermoform a 3D printed part right now.